-The United States electricity is generally ran at 110 Volts so most electrical devices are designed to run off of 110 Volts.
-The German Electrical system is generally ran at 220-230 Volts.
+The United States electricity is generally run at 110 Volts so most electrical devices are designed to run off of 110 Volts.
+The German Electrical system is generally run at 220-230 Volts.

 Some American devices are designed to be ‘Dual-Voltage’ and can be used in most parts of the world.

-To find out if a particular device is ‘Dual-Voltage’ you must look at either the device itself, the power box on the power cable (figure 3), or in the user guide (some devices must be switched from 110 to 220-230 with a switch on the device).
-If you are not sure if a device is ‘Dual-Voltage’ DO NOT plug it in to a German power receptacle!!
-(Figure 2).
+To find out if a particular device is ‘Dual-Voltage’ you must look at either the device itself, the power box on the power cable, or in the user guide (some devices must be switched from 110 to 220-230 with a switch on the device).
+If you are not sure if a device is ‘Dual-Voltage’ DO NOT plug it into a German power receptacle.